OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

    71    51
    68    59

-Was the treatment effect significant (P < 0.05)?
+Was the treatment effect significant ($\alpha = 0.05$)?

 ### Exercise 4

 In this year, an assay showed that 600 olive drupes out of 750 were attacked by  *Daucus olee*.
 In a close field, under the same environmental conditions, the count of attacked drupes was 120 on 750.
-Is the the observed difference statistically significant (P < 0.05) or is it just due to random fluctuation?
+Is the the observed difference statistically significant ($\alpha = 0.05$) or is it just due to random fluctuation?

 ### Exercise 5